The 3d mixed BF Lagrangian 1-form: a variational formulation of Hitchin's integrable system: Introduction and summary of main results

 The primary purpose of the present paper is to take the first step in this direction\footnote{In connection with combining the framework of Lagrangian multiforms with gauge-theoretic ideas, we note the work \cite{MNR}.
 However, it is based on a different approach from mixed HT gauge theories.
 Lagrangian multiforms for the Darboux--Kadomtsev--Petviashvili system were derived from a hierarchy of Chern-Simons actions in an infinite-dimensional space of Miwa variables.}, in the setting of finite-dimensional integrable systems.
 Specifically, we will focus on Hitchin's integrable system \cite{H} and its generalisations with marked points introduced in subsequent works (see, for instance, \cite{Ma, Bot, Ne, ER}) which provide master systems from which prototypical examples of completely integrable finite-dimensional Hamiltonian systems can be derived.
 Focusing in the introduction on the case without marked points for conciseness, the phase space of the Hitchin system is described by the cotangent bundle $T^\ast \text{Bun}_G(C)$ of the moduli space $\text{Bun}_G(C)$ of holomorphic principal $G$-bundles of a fixed topological type on a Riemann surface $C$ of arbitrary genus $g \geq 2$.
 The Hitchin map describes a complete set of Poisson-commuting Hamiltonians on this phase space, thereby encoding a finite-dimensional integrable hierarchy.

 Our main goal is to construct a Lagrangian $1$-form which encodes the entire integrable hierarchy of Hitchin's system variationally.
 In doing so, we will find that we are naturally led to a multiform version of the $3$d mixed BF theory introduced in \cite{VW}, see also \cite{Z, GW, GRW}.
 We thus generalise \cite{VW} in three key respects: 1) we consider Hitchin systems with marked points on Riemann surfaces $C$ of \emph{arbitrary} genus rather than just $\CP$, 2) we encode the entire hierarchy of such Hitchin systems rather than one individual flow in this hierarchy, and 3) we \textit{derive} the $3$d mixed BF action as a variational description of Hitchin systems rather than taking that action as a given.
-The present paper thus naturally sits at the intersection of the three topics depicted in the following diagram:
+The present paper thus naturally sits at the intersection of the following three topics: Hitchin's integrable systems, mixed HT gauge theories and Lagrangian multiforms.

 As such, it provides a first instance of the merging of the framework of Lagrangian multiforms with mixed HT gauge theories, using Hitchin's integrable system as a driving example.

 In the remainder of the introduction we give a detailed outline of the structure of the paper and summarise the main results.
 For ease of presentation in this introduction, we will focus here on the case of Hitchin's system on a Riemann surface $C$ of arbitrary genus $g \geq 2$ \emph{without} marked points.
 The case with marked points is dealt with in detail in the main body of the paper.